dineshdhayfule/We-Chat/README.md

    git clone https://github.com/dineshdhayfule/We-Chat.git
    ```

-2. Open the project in Android Studio
+2. Open the project in Android Studio.

-3. Sync the project with Gradle files
+3. Sync the project with Gradle files.

-4. Configure Firebase (if applicable):
+4. Configure Firebase:
-   - Add your `google-services.json` file to the `app/` directory
+   - Add your `google-services.json` file to the `app/` directory.
-   - Update Firebase configuration
+   - Update Firebase configuration if necessary.

-5. Build and run the project
+5. Build and run the project.

 ## 🤝 Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.

 ## 📝 License